griffithlab/pVACtools/docs/pvacfuse/filter_commands.rst

 the ``pvacfuse allele_specific_cutoffs`` command.

-In addition to being able to filter on the IC50 score columns, the binding filter also offers to ability to filter on the percentile score using the ``--percentile-threshold`` parameter.
+In addition to being able to filter on the IC50 score columns, the binding filter also offers the ability to filter on the percentile score using the ``--percentile-threshold`` parameter.
 When the ``--top-score-metric`` is set to ``lowest``, this threshold is applied to the ``Best Percentile`` column.
 When it is set to ``median``, the threshold is applied to the ``Median